Ademola101/Tic_Tac_Toe/Readme.md

 - Navigate to the folder of the cloned repository

-## Play the Game
+## How to Play the Game

-- In order to win the game, a player must place three of their marks in a horizontal, vertical, or diagonal row
+- After cloning the repo, the player should run ./bin/ruby main.rb in the terminal.
-- The players should enter their names and the first player will play with X and the second with O.
+- Players should enter their names after which they would be assigned roles "X" and "O" to play as respectively.
-- Players will take turns marking their spots on the board.
+- Players will take turns taking up available spots on the board with the aim of getting three Xs or Os in a horizontal, vertical or diagonal row and at the same time, still trying to stop the other player from placing three Xs or Os.
-- The first player who matches three spots in a horizontal, vertical, or diagonal row. is the winner.
+- The first player who marks three spots in a horizontal, vertical, or diagonal row is the winner.
-- When the spots on the board are all marked with no matches, then, the game ends in a draw.
+- When all spots on the board are all marked with no successful matches, then, it's a tie.

 ## Authors
 👤 **Author 1**